Frequently Asked Questions about the Salt River Wild Horses

 According to statistics from Maricopa County and the Department of Public Safety, collisions with other types of wildlife happen in the Forest with greater frequency, but there are no plans to remove other wildlife species — only horses.

 Regarding non-traffic related safety concerns, to our knowledge, in the history of recreation on the Tonto National Forest, there has never been an injury reported to a human that was caused by a wild horse.

 Any traffic-safety issues that do arise are being addressed by continued work between the Salt River Wild Horse Management Group and the Maricopa County Department of Transportation.
 Currently a research project is on the and we have submitted a full proposal for flashing lights at the horses crossings and more lighting and warning signs.
 Much improvement is still needed to create more safety on Bush Highway in regards to non horse related accidents as well.

 - Why is it so important to save these wild horses?

-Now that we are down to the last of these historic living symbols, it is crucial that we make informed decisions based on science and based on what future generations of Americans would want us to do.
+These horses are part of the last of these historic living symbols, it is crucial that we make informed decisions based on what future generations of Americans would want us to do.